-The Austrian Studies Program at the University of California, Berkeley was founded in 2017 with the support of the Austrian Marshall Foundation.
+The Austrian Studies Program at the University of California, Berkeley was founded in 2017 with the support of the Austrian Marshall Foundation and the Austrian Bundesministerium für Bildung, Wissenschaft, und Forschung.
 It is an integral part of the Institute of European Studies (IES), home to the leading concentration of researchers and scholars on European affairs and the European Union in the Western United States.
 The frequent lectures and colloquia sponsored by IES are all open to the general public, adding a vital component to the university’s outreach mission to the Bay Area community.
 The Austrian Studies Program also cooperates with Berkeley's Institute of Slavic, Eastern European, and Eurasian Studies.

-In the realm of historical scholarship and teaching, Berkeley’s Austrian Studies Program emphasizes the significant role that the multi-national Habsburg Monarchy played in Europe, along with the meaning that this legacy of transnational governance carried – and might continue to carry – for the wider world.
-The current Austrian Second Republic is studied within the broader framework of regional politics (Alpine and Danubian), as well as within the European Union, of which Austria has been a member since 1995.
+In the realm of historical scholarship and teaching, Berkeley’s Austrian Studies Program emphasizes today the significant role that the multi-national Habsburg Monarchy played in Europe, along with the meaning that this legacy of transnational governance carried – and might continue to carry – for the wider world.
+The current Austrian Second Republic is studied within the broader framework of regional politics (Alpine and Danubian), as well as within the European Union.
 Our program explores how Austria works to influence E.U. policy and how, in turn, the Republic is influenced by, and profits from, Union membership, especially in the economic sphere.
 In partnership with the Austrian Marshall Foundation, Berkeley’s Austrian Studies Program fosters ties between the University of California and Austrian universities.
 Additionally, this initiative supports innovative scholarship across disciplinary lines in the humanities, social sciences, and economics.
 In accordance with its overarching mission to encourage cooperation between Berkeley and Austria, it has the following objectives:

 Strengthen Berkeley’s academic, intellectual and institutional ties to Austrian universities and research centers by promoting the exchange of scholars and joint research projects;